- Fireworks: The Laws and Liabilities You Need to Know for 4th of July Weekend

 - Smoke devices of various types

 The state fire marshal offers some particularly cautionary advice regarding sparklers, noting that according to data from the Consumer Product Safety Commission, more than half of sparkler injury victims are kids under 14.
-So, parents should be sure to carefully supervise their children even when using “tame” fireworks like sparklers.
+So, parents should carefully supervise their children even when using “tame” fireworks like sparklers, firecrackers, and bottle rockets, which account for most fireworks injuries.